TV Studio And Radio Analyst

-A quick look at his resume will tell you that Ron Rothstein has enjoyed a great deal of success in all levels of the game of basketball from high school to the professional ranks.
-With a resume highlighted by over 40 years in the game, Rothstein brings a wealth of experience and knowledge as he continues in his third stint with the HEAT organization.
-The 2009-10 season marks Rothstein’s 30th season of involvement in professional basketball.
-Beginning as a regional scout in 1979, Rothstein has served as a head coach twice in the NBA, an assistant coach with five different franchises, as a regional scout with three teams and also spent one season as an NBA television analyst.
-During his 21 years on an NBA bench his teams have captured an NBA title, five divisional championships, made 13 postseason appearances, highlighted by five Eastern Conference Finals appearances, two Eastern Conference championships and two NBA Finals appearances.
+With a resume highlighted by over 50 years in the game, Ron Rothstein brings a wealth of knowledge to the HEAT broadcast team.
+For the ninth consecutive season he will appear in the studio for all home games broadcast on Bally Sports Sun.
+The 2022-23 season marks Rothstein’s 43rd in professional basketball.
+Beginning as a regional scout in 1979, he has served as a head coach twice in the NBA, as an assistant coach with five franchises, as a regional scout with three teams and has also spent nine seasons as a broadcast analyst.
+During his 26 years on an NBA bench, his teams made 18 postseason appearances, highlighted by three NBA championships, nine conference finals appearances, six conference championships, six NBA Finals appearances and nine divisional championships.

-Prior to joining the pro ranks, Rothstein enjoyed a successful coaching career at the college and high school level.
-He served as an assistant coach at Upsala College in New Jersey from 1974-75 and was selected the Westchester County Coach of the Year in 1979 while at Eastchester High School in New York.
+Prior to joining the pro ranks, Rothstein enjoyed a successful coaching career at the collegiate and high school levels.
+He served as an assistant coach at Upsala College from 1974-75 and was selected the Westchester County Coach of the Year in 1979 while at Eastchester High School in New York.

 Rothstein was a three-year starter on the University of Rhode Island basketball team and was captain of the 1963-64 squad.
 After graduating from URI in 1964, Rothstein earned a master’s degree from Hunter College.
 He was inducted into the University of Rhode Island Athletic Hall of Fame in 1989 and in 2010 he received the Ram Legend award.
 Additionally, he was inducted into the Miami Sports Hall of Champions in 2005 and the Westchester County (NY) Sports Hall of Fame in 2010.